xcp-ng/xcp-ng-org/docs/cli_reference.md

 allowed-VBD-devices (SRO): <expensive field>
 ```

-To obtain these fields, use either the command class-param-list or class-param-get
+To obtain these fields, use either the command `class-param-list` or `class-param-get`.

 To filter the list, the CLI matches parameter values with those values specified on the command-line, only printing objects that match all of the specified constraints.
 For example: